The differential burden of acute rhinovirus infections in children with underlying conditions

 Abstract

-Rhinoviruses (RVs) are well-known trigger of wheezing episodes in children with asthma.
-Their role in other pediatric chronic medical conditions is not fully know.
+Rhinoviruses (RVs) are a well-known trigger of wheezing episodes in children with asthma.
+Their role in other pediatric chronic medical conditions is not fully known.

 Methods

-Patients ≤21 years hospitalized or evaluated as outpatients with symptomatic RV infection were identified from 2011-2013.
-Patients were categorized based on the type of underlying disease and differences in clinical parameters, RV loads (C T values), viral and bacterial coinfections and clinical outcomes compared between groups.
+Patients ≤21 years hospitalized or evaluated as outpatients with symptomatic RV infection were identified from 2011–2013.
+Patients were categorized based on the type of underlying disease and differences in clinical parameters, RV loads (C T values), viral, bacterial and fungal co-infections and clinical outcomes were compared between groups.
 Multivariable analyses were performed to identify the comorbidities associated with oxygen requirement, PICU admission, and prolonged hospitalization.

 Results